cryptocrew-validators/CryptoCrew-Validators/THORNode.md

 By offering your Bond as a Bond Provider, you can directly fund CryptoCrew IBC Relayer Operations on THORChain.
 We strive to offer high coverage & reliability and will issue a 3-monthly Service Report ([example](https://forum.persistence.one/t/collaboration-with-cryptocrew-for-guaranteed-relayer-slas/317/22)) on this discord thread.

 We’re accepting flexible bond offers for bonds >50k RUNE, but reserve the right to decline offers we deem too low.
-A sensible number could be anything north of 15%.
+A sensible number could be anything equal to or north of 20%.
 Exit conditions are flexible too.
 If we don’t receive enough bond we simply can’t offer our services.
 As a reference, our IBC relayers are priced between 5-20k USD per month, depending on the type of setup and number of counterparty chains included.

 Furthermore we’re excited to announce that `jp.thor` has provided the initial bond for our node as part of the RUJI 9.